 Our strategies to sustain the CHF schemes and benefits

 We support all schemes in each region to federate and work together under one technical network called a union.
 Every union has a team of staff at its secretariat who perform the technical roles of schemes including oversight in financial management, purchasing health care services and capacity building of scheme leaders.
 Schemes progressively contribute towards the operations of the unions to wean them from donor dependence to locally sustainable institutions.
 Currently, there are five unions of schemes:

-3. Mubende Schemes Cooperation Mechanism (MSCOM) which brings together all schemes in Kassanda and Bukuya sub-counties in Mubende district.
+3. Munno Mu Bulwadde Schemes Cooperation Mechanism (MSCOM) which brings together all schemes in Mityana and Kassanda district.

 Advocacy for a universal National Health Insurance Scheme in Uganda